 offering opportunities for fully funded places that also offer a suite of support that will launch people into their careers in research

 The title of the recent Guardian articles captures the tension quite well, and then the article misses the interesting points.
-As Mauro’s blog post illustrates, there has been a careful … Continue reading Blended not stirred: spirulina vs kale
+As Mauro’s blog post illustrates, there has been a careful and thoughtful case made for growing algae as a food source in cities.
+But before turning to that let’s consider the value of kale.
+As … Continue reading Blended not stirred: spirulina vs kale

 Over the years I've read a lot of food journalism, some good, some bad, some best forgotten.
 Some of it makes what for me is a fundamental error in confusing purchasing behaviour with support.

-It wouldn’t happen in France or Italy, it just wouldn’t be possible or allowed.
+It wouldn't happen in France or Italy, it just wouldn't be possible or allowed.
 I refer of course to the great Somerset apple heist.
-The news that the cider … Continue reading Pulp Friction – The Great Somerset Apple Heist
+The news that the cider making factory in Shepton Mallet will in the future not make cider but act as a hub for the exportation of apple pulp to be … Continue reading Pulp Friction – The Great Somerset Apple Heist

-Over the past few years I have become interested in the politics of the end of the world or rather those who are anticipating it – because if has come … Continue reading The End is Nigh
+Over the past few years I have become interested in the politics of the end of the world or rather those who are anticipating it - because if has come to saturate the news.
+Often we don't recognise it but it is there, and it is important to acknowledge it.
+I started with presentation on … Continue reading The End is Nigh

-For several years now I’ve been boring everyone who will listen that the future of food is about citizenship, and part of that is making food no longer a consumer … Continue reading Food Beyond Consumerism
+For several years now I’ve been boring everyone who will listen that the future of food is about citizenship, and part of that is making food no longer a consumer product.
+Quite what that would mean in practice is something that has taken a while to work out but in a few blog posts I … Continue reading Food Beyond Consumerism